Help When You No Longer Get The Benefits You Need

 While your insurer may say you no longer have a right to benefits, your insurer does not have the final say.
-The lawyers at MacGillivray Injury and Insurance Law help workers throughout Nova Scotia and Atlantic Canada to get their benefits re-established, so they are able to continue to live their lives with dignity.
+The lawyers at MacGillivray Injury and Insurance Law help people across Nova Scotia, Newfoundland & Labrador, New Brunswick, and Prince Edward Island get their benefits re-established, so they can continue to live their lives with dignity.

 The Two-Year Mark: What It Means